00fox/FreeMind/README.md

   - or allowing to regain control of the direction by leaving a window open, returning to the normal state once released.

 - Flyouts:
-  - if you use ActionBar, Flyouts are displayed on bar 3 or on 1 if it is not available.
+  - if you use ActionBar, flyouts are displayed on bar 3 or on 1 if it is not available.
   - but you can also create custom ones using macros, starting with /flyout
   - there are a few commands to add to make it close when released, or on the first press, or not,
   - or that it simply moves bar 3 to another and then returns to 3.